batis-installer/batis/doc/packaging.rst

        displayed by installers.
      - ``icon`` - the relative path to an icon file within your application directory.
 This may be displayed by graphical installers.
+     - ``index_url`` - the URL of the application's :ref:`index file <index_file>`.
+       Future versions of Batis will use this to look for application updates.
+       Optional but strongly recommended.
      - ``commands`` - list of objects, each with 'name' and 'target' keys.
        ``target``, a path relative to the root of your application directory, will be symlinked as ``name`` to a location on :envvar:`PATH`.
 E.g.::